-Merrill Lynch: David, we're all living longer.
+Merrill Lynch: Ben, we're all living longer.
 Does that change how and when we claim Social Security benefits?

 Ben Storey: Considering that one of the biggest retirement concerns people have is outliving their money, waiting to collect Social Security benefits begins to make a lot more sense than it might have in the past.
 Waiting to claim benefits can be a way of gaining a measure of protection against your risk of longevity.

 As most people know, the longer you wait to begin taking benefits, the greater the monthly amount you receive.
 But that's especially significant in the event that you live a very long life.
-And because market interest rates are near historic lows today, letting the government keep your money longer could potentially provide a higher return than you could get from most fixed-income investments.
+And because market interest rates are still quite low today, letting the government keep your money longer could potentially provide a higher return than you could get from most fixed-income investments.

 Talk a little more about that.
 How might postponing your payments work to your benefit?

 BS: Well, imagine that at age 66 you're entitled to an annual Social Security benefit of $10,000.
 If you wait a year to claim it, you'll forgo the $10,000 for the first year, but the following year, at age 67, you'll receive an annual benefit of $10,800, or 8% more—an amount, by the way, that is adjusted for inflation each year for the rest of your life.

 ML: Should women think of Social Security benefits differently?